RintuRifle/Banking-Management-System/README.md

 ---
 ## License

 This project is for educational and demonstration purposes only.
+You see some places blur as I by mistake used logo and name of RBI which is illegal without prior permission.
 Feel free to fork, modify, and learn from the code.
 ---
 *Thank you for checking out the Bank Management System!*